 I have had, or am currently in the process of having, the Hepatitis B vaccine administered to me and will provide the Dept. of Communication Sciences and Disorders with a copy of my vaccination record.

-Signature Date -
+Signature Date

 Hepatitis B Declination:

-I understand that due to my occupational exposure to blood and other potentially infectious body substances that I may be at risk of acquiring hepatitis B virus (HBV) infection.
-For personal reasons, I choose not to have the hepatitis B vaccination.
-I understand that by declining, I remain at risk of acquiring hepatitis B, a serious disease.
-If I decide to obtain this vaccination in the future, I will notify the Director of Clinical Operations and provide a copy of the vaccination record to the CSDI department.
+• risk of acquiring hepatitis B virus (HBV) of to have the hepatitis B vaccination.
+I sk of acquiring hepatitis B, a serious disease. future, I will notify the Director of Clinical

+Signature Date

+Witness